 Adapting Your Yogurt to Fit Your Needs

-Some followers of the keto diet suggest adding heavy whipping cream to your yogurt if you need more fat.
+Some followers of the ketogenic diet suggest adding heavy whipping cream to your yogurt if you need more fat.
 This will shift the macro percentages and could help you fit yogurt into your day.